Battle of Taejon: Aftermath

 On 22 July, the 24th Infantry Division was relieved by the 1st Cavalry Division.
 It was put under the command of Major General John H. Church, in the absence of Dean, whose whereabouts were unknown.
 After three weeks of fighting, the division had suffered almost 30 percent casualties.
 Historians attribute the substantial tactical losses of the 24th Infantry Division to a lack of training, equipment, and readiness, owing to extended time spent on occupation duty in Japan and without training.
+Another reason why the U.S. military performed poorly in the early months of the Korean War like the Battle of Taejon was because the Truman administration had severely cut the military budget and manpower after World War II, resulting in a military force in Occupied Japan equipped with obsolete equipment like old bazookas and M24 Chaffee light tanks, whose rounds harmlessly bounced off of the North Korean T-34 tanks.
+Truman and his officials also emphasized building heavy bombers like the B-36 Peacemaker instead of ground attack bombers, resulting in very poor ground support from the U.S. Air Force.

 North Korean casualties could not be estimated because of lack of communications between units during the battle, which limited the value of American signals intelligence.
 North Korean armor suffered heavy losses.
-A total of 15–20 North Korean tanks were destroyed by anti-tank weapons and US aircraft, and North Korean prisoners estimated that 15 76-mm guns, six 122-mm mortars, and 200 artillerymen were lost.
+A total of 15–20 North Korean tanks were destroyed by anti-tank weapons and U.S. aircraft, and North Korean prisoners estimated that 15 76 mm guns, six 122 mm mortars, and 200 artillerymen were lost.
 Losses among North Korean infantry were heavy, especially in the NK 3rd Division.
 The NK 3rd division was reported between 60 and 80 percent of its strength at the beginning of the battle and was reduced to 50 percent by its end, with total casualties ranging from 1,250 to 3,300.